guilhermeefoliveira/implementing_ML_algorithms/README.md

 Each notebook is organized as a self-contained study project.
 In general, the projects include:

-- a short introduction to the problem
+- A short introduction to the problem
-- dataset loading and inspection
+- Dataset loading and inspection
-- implementation of the algorithm from scratch
+- Implementation of the algorithm from scratch
-- intermediate steps and explanations
+- Intermediate steps and explanations
-- tests, results, or comparisons
+- Tests, results, or comparisons
-- conclusions about the behavior of the method
+- Conclusions about the behavior of the method

 ## Current Projects